Szat231/jmeter-jenkins/README.md

 # JMeter Boilerplate

-Boilerplate docker-compose with automatic configuration of InfluxDB, Grafana, Jenkins and JMeter
+Boilerplate docker-compose with automatic configuration of InfluxDB, Grafana, Jenkins and JMeter scripts.

 ## Configuration